dvollrath/StudyGuide/develop/structural.md

 > There are consistent patterns among countries in the composition of GDP.
 Extraction (agriculture, mining) *falls* as a share of GDP as countries get rich.
 Services (retain, finance, government, etc.) *rise* as a share of GDP as countries get rich.
 Manufacturing (including construction and utilities) tends to peak when countries are middle income (at around 40% of GDP) and then *falls* as a share of GDP as countries become very rich.

 ## Does this impact productivity?
+One possibility the above data implies is that poor countries are poor because they are heavily into extraction of natural resources.
+That is, maybe their productivity is low because they are doing farming and mining, and not doing things like finance and making semiconductors.
+There is likely something to this, for several reasons.